UNIVERSITY OF WISCONSIN River Falls

-This UWRF event takes place in the late fall and offers an opportunity for UWRF students, faculty, and staff to read their original poetry, prose, and song lyrics to fellow students, faculty, and staff.
+This UWRF event offers the opportunity for UWRF students, faculty, and staff to read their original poetry, prose, and song lyrics to fellow students, faculty, and staff.
 Art is also exhibited.
 All students, regardless of their majors, are welcome and encouraged to participate.

 Participants may submit one or more genres within the genre limits.

-Submission deadline for Fall 2020 to be announced.
-Submissions should be sent to email@example.com.
+Submission deadline is Friday, October 25th, 11:59 p.m.
+Submissions should be sent to firstname.lastname@example.org.
 Participants will be notified via email if their submission has been chosen.